-How we developed our Policy - Participation and Involvement
+How we develop and review our Policy - Participation and Involvement

-The development of this policy has involved our school community.
+The development and subsequent reviews of this policy has involved our school community.
 We've involved and listened to what they have to say, including people from broad and diverse backgrounds and of different abilities, taking account of the protected characteristics listed under the Equality Act 2010.